astrapi69/data-api/README.md

 - versionable objects that holds a version property
 - key value pair objects
 - processable objects
-- tracable objects
+- traceable objects
 - treeable objects
 - validatable objects
 - verifiable objects
 - visibility of objects
-- and combination of the above descipted objects
+- and composition of the above described objects

 Note: The project holds only interfaces and has no dependencies to other libraries